-few lung function tests or peak flow measurements documented for the cohort of deceased.
-She gave evidence that studies have also demonstrated that lung function testing provides an objective measure of the severity of asthma and is associated with protection against adverse outcomes for asthmatics.

-- 182. Prof Douglass gave evidence that there was an argument to be made for particular targeting prevention strategies at those Melbournians with hay fever as the evidence would suggest that 'seasonal asthma' is not well dealt with nor recognised in current asthma treatment guidelines, either in Australia or globally.
-She therefore suggested that the use of asthma preventer medication in episodic fashion in individuals who suffer hay fever or seasonal exacerbation of their asthma, is something that should be strongly considered. - 183.
+- 173. Other features of optimal clinical management generally conspicuously absent were the objective measurement of lung function.
+Prof Douglass noted that there appeared to be very few lung function tests or peak flow measurements documented for the cohort of deceased.
+She gave evidence that studies have also demonstrated that lung function testing provides an objective measure of the severity of asthma and is associated with protection against adverse outcomes for asthmatics. - 174.
+Prof Douglass gave evidence that there was an argument to be made for particular targeting prevention strategies at those Melbournians with hay fever as the evidence would suggest that 'seasonal asthma' is not well dealt with nor recognised in current asthma treatment guidelines, either in Australia or globally.
+She therefore suggested that the use of asthma preventer medication in episodic fashion in individuals who suffer hay fever or seasonal exacerbation of their asthma, is something that should be strongly considered. - 175.
 As regards possible triggers for TA, Prof Douglass noted that the testing of post-mortem samples indicated that three of the cohort of deceased were sensitised to Alternaria mould, know to trigger asthma but usually in the autumn months.
 It may be significant that the three deceased were among the first four to die on the night.
 According to Prof Douglass, sensitisation to Alternaria is unusual in individuals who have lived in Melbourne most of their lives and is more common in those who have spent time in arid, inland Australia.
-The presence of mould sensitisation is an indicator for severe asthma, referred to as severe asthma with fungal sensitisation or SAFS. - 184.
-Professor Douglass stated that while it is currently unknown whether Alternaria was present in the air on 21 November 2016, it was her understanding that air sample slides from pollen monitoring activities have been preserved.
-She suggested that the presence and extent of moulds in the air on 21 November 2016 is an active research question which could potentially
+The presence of mould sensitisation is an indicator for severe asthma, referred to as severe asthma with fungal sensitisation or SAFS.

-&lt;sup>263 Prof Douglass explained that this assessment is a gold standard for asthma treatment and measures a person's maximum expiration.
+&lt;sup>246 Prof Douglass explained that this assessment is a gold standard for asthma treatment and measures a person's maximum expiration.
 Where there is an impairment noted in this measurement that improves following treatment with a beta-2-agonist (for example salbutamol) there is support for a diagnosis of asthma.
 Transcript pages 89-90.

-&lt;sup>264 Prof Douglass explained that this merely involves getting the patient to perform an expiration/puff into a peak flow device a number of times, to gauge their maximum measurement.
+&lt;sup>247 Prof Douglass explained that this merely involves getting the patient to perform an expiration/puff into a peak flow device a number of times, to gauge their maximum measurement.
 There is a predicated normal range, according to a patient's age and size.
 Transcript page 90.